nanoc/nanoc.app/content/docs/troubleshooting.md

 	compile '/assets/stylesheets/*/' do
 	end

+## Character encoding issues

+Character encoding issues manifest themselves in two ways:

-## Characters don’t show up right in the output
+* Some characters do not show up correctly in the output (e.g., ä shows up as Ã¤).

+* nanoc exits with an error such as `RegexpError: invalid multibyte character`.

-If you notice that some characters do not show up correctly in the output (e.g., ä shows up as Ã¤), then you are experiencing issues with character encodings: text in one character encoding is erroneously interpreted as a different character encoding.
+In both cases, text in one character encoding is erroneously interpreted as a different character encoding.
 There are two possible causes for this.

 ### Wrong output encoding tag

-The text could be in the correct encoding, but the browser interprets it wrongly.
+The text could be in the correct encoding, but nanoc or the browser interpret it wrongly.

 nanoc’s output is always UTF-8, so the output files should not declare a different encoding.
 For example, having `<meta charset="iso-8859-1">` at the top of files in output/ is wrong: it should be `<meta charset="utf-8">` instead.
 You should also ensure that your web server sends the right `Content-Type`.